imjoseangel/sandbox/docs/terminatingpod.md

 When Kubelet knows that a *Pod* should evict, it marks the *Pod* state as `Terminating` and stops sending traffic to it.
 Then, it executes the `preStop` lifecycle hook (when available).
 It sends the `SIGTERM` to the Main process (pid 1) within each container and waits for their termination.
 If the applications inside the containers are properly prepared, they will start a graceful shutdown.
 The duration should not be more than the specified in the [spec.terminationGracePeriodSeconds](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podspec-v1-core) which is 30 seconds by default.

-If the application has not completed the shutdown properly, the Kubelet gives a grace period, until removing the *Pod* IP and killing the container by sending a `SIGKILL`.
+If the application has not completed the shutdown properly, the Kubelet gives a grace period until removing the *Pod* IP and killing the container by sending a `SIGKILL`.
 At this point, Kubernetes removes the *Pod* from the API server.

 ## Why a *Pod* can hang on `Terminating` state